HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 5. Safety/section 5-6 RF exposure.md

 #### The Importance of Duty Cycle

-When evaluating RF exposure, we don't just consider the peak power but also how long you're transmitting—what we call the "duty cycle." *Duty cycle is the percentage of time that a transmitter is actually transmitting* during the averaging time for RF exposure calculations. {{< link id="T0C11" >}}
+When evaluating RF exposure, we don't just consider the peak power but also how long you're transmitting — what we call the "duty cycle." *Duty cycle is the percentage of time that a transmitter is actually transmitting* during the averaging time for RF exposure calculations. {{< link id="T0C11" >}}

 Why does this matter?
 Because *duty cycle directly affects the average exposure to radiation*. {{< link id="T0C10" >}} If you transmit only 50% of the time instead of continuously, your average RF output is cut in half.